WW II sites - Derelict Manchester:

 Secret WW2 bunker close to a former mill on the outskirts of Rochdale.

-On the advice of the group who knew the location, I was asked not to disclose the location..
+On the advice of the group who accessed the site, I was asked not to disclose the location..

 <img src="WW2 Rochdale..jpeg" alt="ww2 history sites uk, historic places around manchester">